parameswaranxyz/Parameswaran_ProductDeveloper_OA/shipment-front/README.md

-It is a react front end application for shipments chart.
+It is a react front end application for shipments chart.<br />
 It need node version 10 or higher.

-To run app:
+To run app: <br/>
-    cd shipment-front
+- cd shipment-front
-    npm install
+- npm install
-    npm run start
+- npm run start

-App will start in localhost:3000
+App will start in localhost:3000 <br/>
-Now config file can be upload. sample config file - CircleVizConfig.json And graph can be generated.
+Now config file can be upload. sample config file - CircleVizConfig.json <br/>
+And graph can be generated. <br/>